soumyadipdas37/finescoop.github.io/source/_posts/top_tory_sir_robbie_gibb_launches_a_tv_rival_to_woke_wet_bbc.md

 She explained how it was vital in his work to be able to code-switch between the language of clients such as rap artists and the language of a judge in court.
 I would just call this presenting yourself in a professional manner, and being understood.
 The lesson I drew from Radio Four's programme was more about the angst going on inside the BBC.
 It is clear middle-class programme-makers are desperate to prove they are 'in tune'
 To his credit, the barrister acknowledged that changing his language to suit the circumstances was necessary, rather than an imposition.
-He said: 'My overall ambition was to make sure I was in a position to represent young black men and I was willing to make a sacrifice in order to get there.
+He said 'My overall ambition was to make sure I was in a position to represent young black men and I was willing to make a sacrifice in order to get there.
 I was willing to speak in a particular way.
 I was willing to dress a particular way.'
 I've made such adjustments all my life.
 I've endeavoured to be the voice of the community that I represented both on Sheffield City Council and in Parliament.
 But I haven't lost my accent and I've done everything possible not to lose my roots.
 Admittedly, I'm not from an ethnic minority but I am from a deprived background.
 Yet I don't feel a victim and don't consider that I've ever 'code-switched'.
 What I have done, though, is to ensure that I presented the best possible advocacy, professionalism and clear communication.
 I understood from my early days that patronising the people I grew up with was never going to work.
 They always wanted me to look smart, to be confident and to be true to myself.
 The lesson I drew from Radio Four's programme was more about the angst going on inside the BBC.
 It is clear middle-class programme-makers are desperate to prove they are 'in tune'.
 The consequence is very simple.
-They are ignoring the working class – such as the people who I very rarely hear on radio or television: those from Yorkshire, the people I grew up with.
+They are ignoring the working class – such as the people who I very rarely hear on radio or television those from Yorkshire, the people I grew up with.
 It just might, just might, occur to those running the BBC that the most recent statistics about the different socio-economic groups who tune into the Corporation's radio and television programmes, show an unequivocal bias in terms of the middle class.
 Programmes such as Code-Switching will only antagonise many and make social cohesion more difficult.
-DAVID MELLOR: As a Minister, I defended the BBC against Margaret Thatcher - now I'd abolish the licence fee The BBC is one of the world's most over-managed organisations.
+DAVID MELLOR As a Minister, I defended the BBC against Margaret Thatcher - now I'd abolish the licence fee The BBC is one of the world's most over-managed organisations.
 So at times of crisis, the cry goes up from the upper echelons of Broadcasting House, 'Assistant Heads must roll!'
 That surely won't be enough this time.
 The row over the Last Night Of The Proms calls in to question the BBC's ability to make political, patriotic and even musical decisions.
 And this time, they have been wrong on every count.
 It seems the BBC employs executives who have total contempt for the public they serve because they so readily confuse internet huff and puff with the will of the British people.
 For ordinary Brits, patriotism matters, and Land Of Hope And Glory and Rule, Britannia are a core part of our national musical history.
-The BBC really do need to ask themselves a hard question: why couldn't they find within their ranks anyone who really understands licence fee-payers values?
+The BBC really do need to ask themselves a hard question why couldn't they find within their ranks anyone who really understands licence fee-payers values?
 Patriotism matters, and Land Of Hope And Glory and Rule, Britannia are a core part of our national musical history.
 Pictured, audience enjoying BBC's Last Night of the Proms in 2014
 In a poll published on Friday, only five per cent agreed with the decision to scrap the words and to play only an orchestral version of the songs.
 Sadly though, that five per cent seems to include every senior BBC figure who played a part in this fiasco.